-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 The experts NPR consulted took issue with other aspects of the studies as well.

 The kids in the treatment and control groups differed in important ways, the experts said, rendering comparisons between them less meaningful.
-The two groups weren't drawn from the same centers, all of the treatment group were medicated while only 60 percent of the controls were, and at baseline the controls scored more severe on an ADHD rating scale.
+The two groups weren't drawn from the same centers; all of the treatment group was medicated while only 60 percent of the controls were; and at baseline the controls scored more severe on an ADHD rating scale.

 Curiously, even though the second study reused the treatment group data from the first study published years earlier, it reported different improvements on those same kids' test scores.
-The lead author on both studies, Gerry Leisman, a professor of neuro and rehabilitation sciences at the University of Haifa in Israel, explained one of the test score differences as a "reviewer correction," but did not provide explanations for any of the six remaining discrepancies.
+The lead author on both studies, Gerry Leisman, a professor of neuro and rehabilitation sciences at the University of Haifa in Israel, explained one of the test score differences as a "reviewer correction" but did not provide explanations for any of the six remaining discrepancies.

-Dr. James McGough, a professor of clinical psychiatry at UCLA's David Geffen Medical School wasn't convinced by Brain Balance's published research.
-"It means absolutely nothing ... what we have here, in my view, is a marketing piece."
+Dr. James McGough, a professor of clinical psychiatry at UCLA's David Geffen Medical School, wasn't convinced by Brain Balance's published research.
+"It means absolutely nothing. ...
+What we have here, in my view, is a marketing piece."

 At least one state remains similarly unconvinced.